-Our name indicates the geographical area for which we have concer, The name is plural because there is no one rural culture so there is no one mission strategy.
+Our name indicates the geographical area for which we have concern.
+The name is plural because there is no one rural culture so there is no one mission strategy.

 There is no one rural culture.
-Our history has given rise to various kinds of villages.
-They also vary in size and proximity to the nearest town.
-Village shops have largely vanished, bus services are less frequent, and now even village pubs are joining the many closed village churches.
-Much of the change has been driven by suburbanisation as people from towns and cities have moved into the countryside.
+Villages vary in size and proximity to the nearest town.
+Village shops have largely vanished, bus services are less frequent, and village pubs are joining the many closed village churches.

-Among the reasons for this is the sense of being under-resourced and the intimate nature of rural societies.
-Very few organisations exist that offer specialist evangelistic ministry appropriate to rural cultures.
-Those that do exist, combined, could not reach more than 2% of the rural population in any one year.
-That is lfar ess than the rate at which the rural population changes.
+There are few organisations that offer specialist evangelistic ministry appropriate to rural culture in the UK.
+Those that exist, do not even reach 2% of the rural population in any one year, and is far less than the rate at which the rural population changes.

 Realising that the presence of rural churches should be central to a strategy to re-evangelise the rural areas, Rural Mission Solutions seeks to inspire, encourage and equip village churches for mission.
 The two main ways in which we do that is through local rural mission consultations and our programme of webinars and videos.
-Despite the limited internet access in some area, the majority of people in rural UK have internet access, which s why we are putting our resources out there.
+Despite limited internet access in some areas, the majority of people in rural UK have internet access, enabling them to access some of our online resources.